Carlo Aurelio Widmann

 Carlo Aurelio Widmann (Venice, 6 November 1750 – Corfu, 3 January 1798) was a Venetian patrician, naval officer, and the last Provveditore Generale da Mar of the Venetian overseas empire, from 1794 to the Fall of the Republic of Venice in 1797.

 Life

-Carlo Aurelio Widmann was born on 6 November 1650 at the parish of San Canciano in Venice.
+Carlo Aurelio Widmann was born on 6 November 1750 at the parish of San Canciano in Venice.
 His father was Zuane Widmann and his mother was Quintilia Rezzonico, and he had an older brother and two younger ones.
-The Widmanns were a wealthy merchant family that had been inscribed into the Venetian patriciate in 1646, but its members had not yet held the highest offices of the Republic of Venice.
+The Widmanns were a wealthy merchant family that had been inscribed into the Venetian patriciate in 1646, but its members had not yet risen to the highest offices of the Republic of Venice.
 In 1758, however, Carlo Aurelio's maternal uncle became Pope Clement XIII, abruptly catapulting the family to power and influence.